I'm a provider

 Single or tandem autologous hematopoietic stem-cell transplantation is considered not medically necessary to treat any stage of breast cancer.

-Allogeneic hematopoietic stem-cell support is investigational to treat any stage of breast cancer.
+Allogeneic hematopoietic stem-cell transplantation is investigational to treat any stage of breast cancer.

 For Federal Employee Program (FEP) subscribers, the Service Benefit Plan includes specific conditions in which autologous or allogeneic blood or marrow stem cell transplants would be considered eligible for coverage.